Skip to content

 Not sure if the packet size must be limited to max N=16 words (ie. as for the DMA2-continous block size) (due to GP0 FIFO size limits)?

-Sending the OT to the CPU (via DMA2-linked-list mode)
+Sending the OT to the GPU (via DMA2-linked-list mode)

 1 - Wait until GPU is ready to receive commands ;GPUSTAT.28